leewillis77/cached-embed/README.md

 # CachedEmbed
-A package for Laravel 5.5+ to cache embed information retrieved using the https://github.com/oscarotero/Embed package.
+A package for Laravel 5.5+ and Laravel 6.x to cache embed information retrieved using the https://github.com/oscarotero/Embed package.

 ## Installation
 Add the package to your Laravel project using composer: